2600hz/docs-sysadmin/doc/intro/inbound-call-fail.md

 1. See the format for ACLs above and correct your database document.
 The IP address displayed on your **FreeSWITCH** console is NOT the IP address of your carrier if you are using **OpenSIP**s in your cluster, it's the IP address of your own server!
 Do NOT add the **OpenSIP**s server to your trusted list above.
 You need to find out your carrier's real IP address through some other method.

-2. Reload the ACLs within FreeSWITCH by typing: `cli -x reloadacl` You should see a SUCCESS and an `OK acl reloaded` result Once you've updated your ACLs your calls should process properly.
+2. Reload the ACLs within FreeSWITCH by typing: `cli -x reloadacl` You should see a SUCCESS and an `OK acl reloaded` result once you've updated your ACLs your calls should process properly.

 ## Ensure Number Formatting